johndpope/LangKit/README.md

 ## Note

-1. Swift 2 is not supported.
+* Swift 2 is **not** supported.

-2. I am using Swift 3.0-dev 03/24/16 build.

-## Known Issues

-1. Swift Dictionary is **incredibly slow**.
-I might migrate to NSDictionary, or rewrite one.
+* Earlier versions of Swift 3.0-dev may not compile due to frequent language changes.